-Initial Level: The closing level of the Underlying on the Trade Date, as set forth in the table above.
+Initial Level: For each Underlying, the closing level of such Underlying on the Trade Date, as set forth in the table above.

-Final Level: The closing level of the Underlying on the Valuation Date.
+Final Level: For each Underlying, the closing level of such Underlying on the Valuation Date.

 Observation As set forth in Annex A herein, subject to postponement as set forth in the accompanying product supplement